eMapR/sundial/README.md

 ```

 ### 4. Generate annotation images from original shapefile and sample metadata.
-Features in the shapefile are used to create annotations by pixel using the SAMPLER.strata_columns setting.
+Features in the shapefile are used to create annotations by pixel using the SAMPLER_CONFIG.strata_columns setting.
 The annotation image shape is (N C H W).
 This step is only necessary for superivsed learning.
 Note: Annotations are saved as their own image.
 This may not be as storage efficient but makes for loading into Pytorch much simpler and quicker.
 ```console
 make annotate
 ```